How did Vineyard Church of DuPage come to be? This is our story.

 Everlasting joy will be theirs.

-Vineyard DuPage is a Spirit-filled community, where we experience God personally, love each other deeply, and partner with Jesus to heal our world.
+Vineyard DuPage is a Spirit-filled community and charismatic church, where we experience God personally, love each other deeply, and partner with Jesus to heal our world.

 It’s a place where people fall in love with Jesus Christ and their lives are changed—transformed—by the power of the Holy Spirit.
 People who are broken-hearted, people who have been hurt by the world and are grieving are transformed into “wounded healers”—people who experience joy and are then able to minister to others in the same way.